 javiercruces@HPOMEN15:~$

 Congratulations, Master of NVIDIA Drivers!
-You have unlocked an epic achievement in the realm of computer science.
-Not anyone is able to get here, I don’t want to disappoint you but have you checked that the HDMI and DisplayPort ports of your team work?
+You’ve unlocked an epic achievement in computing.
+Not everyone makes it this far; I hate to be the bearer of bad news, but have you checked if the HDMI and DisplayPort ports on your machine actually work?

 At this point, two possible paths are opened: